visit-dav/visit/docs/SphynxDocs/SavingPrinting/Session_files.rst

 session later and be able to pick up exactly where you left off when you saved the session file.
-If you often look at the same types of plots with the same complex setup then you should save a session file for your visualization once you've set it up so you don't have to do any manual setup in the future.
+If you often look at the same types of plots with the same complex setup then you should save a session file for your visualization once it is set up so you don't have to do any manual setup in the future.

 Saving session
 ~~~~~~~~~~~~~~